 - medications for depression

 In some cases, treating the condition that causes dementia may help.
-Conditions most likely to respond to treatment include dementia due to:
+Conditions most likely to respond to treatment include dementia caused by:

 Treatment for vascular dementia will focus on preventing further damage to the brain’s blood vessels and preventing stroke.